Git vs. Perforce: How to Choose (and When to Use Both)

 Here's the biggest difference.
-Git is distributed.
+Git uses a distributed, decentralized model.
 Perforce Helix Core is centralized.
 There are pros and cons to both Git and Perforce.
 Here, we cover 4 of the biggest differences to help you choose which one is right for you.

 So, Which One Should You Use?